brianmaxxed/tictactoe-movecheck/README.md

 If the move didn't lead to a win then validate the next move for the current validation check direction:

 ```

+  # check is an instantiation of the MoveCheck class

   checkForWin(check) {
     if (!this.inBounds(check)) {
       return check